khusamayasir/French-Fries-Shop/README.md

  In Inventory form, you have 3 buttons for ‘Entering the expiry month of the stock’ and showing inventory stacked’.

  • ADD TO INVENTORY:
 Here, you can enter the expiry month of your stock and that will be added to the stack by pressing ‘Add to inventory’.
-A message box will appear showing message ‘Stock added to inventory’
+A message box will appear showing message ‘Stock added to inventory’.

 • DISPLAY INVENTORY:
  By clicking this button, the stock with expiry months added to the stack will be displayed through sorted stack.